zdenal/commanded_debugger/README.md

 are composed in our app.
 But we don't see the flows between them as we miss correlations/causations which are available only in runtime.
 This app is allowing that

+In saome way this tool could be also used for remote debugging production deploys via ssh binding to server .... (but I am not sure yet).

 ### Notice
 This application is still under developing.
 It is not perfect there are still stuff to improve it and make it better (see [TODO section](#todo)).